Why car insurance is cheaper for women

 Remember, Stella only offers comprehensive car insurance, so if you’re after lower-level cover, you’ll have to look elsewhere.

-With a name like 1st for Women, there’s no mistaking the priorities of this insurer.
+With a name like 1st for Women, there’s no mistaking the priorities of this insurance provider.
 Again, men are welcome here but they won’t receive the same benefits.

 So women can enjoy lower premiums, a higher excess is applied to male drivers (alongside young and inexperienced drivers).
-This is in response to 1st for Women recognising men as statistically riskier drivers who make more car insurance claims which come at a higher cost to insurers.
+This is in response to 1st for Women recognising men as statistically riskier drivers who make more car insurance claims which come at a higher cost insurance companies.

 Other features in the comprehensive policy include new-for-old car replacement (if you write-off the car within 12 months or 20,000 kilometres) and 14-day hire car cover after a not-at-fault accident.
 And if you are after a lower level of coverage, 1st for Women also offer third party car insurance.

 *Terms, conditions, exclusions, limits and sub-limits may apply to any of the insurance products shown on the Mozo website.
 These terms, conditions, exclusions, limits and sub-limits could affect the level of benefits and cover available under any of the insurance products shown on the Mozo website.
 Please refer to the relevant Product Disclosure Statement on the provider's website for further information before making any decisions about an insurance product.

 Any information provided on this page should be considered a summary and general advice only.
 All information should be verified before purchase via the relevant Product Disclosure Statement (PDS).